 MTA Bus has one of the largest bus fleets in North America.
 With a fleet of approximately 1,300 buses, the agency operates 44 local bus routes and three Select Bus Service ("SBS") routes serving the Bronx, Brooklyn, and Queens.
 In addition, the agency operates 43 express bus routes between Manhattan, the Bronx, Brooklyn, and Queens.
-MTA Bus employs approximately 3,800 people and provides round-the-clock service that complements subway, train, and bus services provided by other MTA agencies.
-The agency's pre-pandemic ridership was around 120.5 million riders per year, which fell by about 62 percent in 2020 due to the Covid-19 crisis.
-Despite ridership and revenue losses in 2020, the agency continued to provide critical service for essential workers during the pandemic.
+MTA Bus employs approximately 4,000 people and provides round-the-clock service that complements subway, train, and bus services provided by other MTA agencies.
+The agency's prepandemic ridership was around 120.5 million riders per year, which fell by about 49 percent from 2020 through September 2022 due to the Covid-19 crisis.
+Despite ridership and revenue losses over the past few years, the agency remains committed to providing more reliable service, faster travel, cleaner buses, and a safer system.